DenchiSoft/PaimonParticles/README.md

 # PaimonParticles

-My attempt to recreate the super pretty constellation-like particle effect used for Paimon from [Genshin Impact](https://en.wikipedia.org/wiki/Genshin_Impact).
+My attempt to recreate the super pretty constellation-like particle effect used for Paimon from [Genshin Impact](https://en.wikipedia.org/wiki/Genshin_Impact) in Unity.
 Feel free to use this in your own projects.

 Web demo can be found here: https://denchi.itch.io/paimon-particle-demo